 Semantics of new elements:

-all_default_dependency_flag equal to 1 indicates that all scalability dimensions have default dependency.
-That means, in any dimension i, by default a layer with dimension_id[i] = n will directly depend on another layer with dimension_id[i] = n – 1.

-num_default_dim_minus1 plus 1 specifies the number of dimensions that have default dependency.

-specific_dependency_flag equal to 1 indicates that there are direct dependences/references which are specifically described for this layer.
+specific_dependency_flag [i] equal to 1 indicates that there are direct dependences/references which are specifically described for this layer.

-dimension [j] specifies a type of scalability dimension that has default dependency.
-In this dimension, a higher layer (e.g. with dimension_id = n) will directly depend on the next lower layer (e.g. with dimension_id = n – 1).
+default_dependency_flag [i] equal to 1 specifies that scalability dimension i has default dependency.
+In this dimension, a higher layer (e.g. with dimension_id[i] = n) will directly depend on the next lower layer (e.g. with dimension_id[i] = n – 1).

 Note: Layer C directly depending on layer B means that, to decode layer C, the decoder must use the data (non-decoded and/or decoded) of layer B. However, if layer B directly uses data of layer A, C is NOT considered to be directly dependent on A.